maluoi/warm-sock/README.md

 Still in development, more info to follow!
 This is designed to be the networking component of [StereoKit](https://stereokit.net), so it needs to be able to handle networking scenarios common to shared Mixed Reality experiences.

 Check out example.cpp for usage!

+## License

+MIT or Public Domain.
+See bottom of warm_sock.h for details.